awslabs/aws-jwt-verify/README.md

 ### Rate limiting

-Both the `CognitoJwtVerifier` and the `JwtRsaVerifier` enforce a rate limit of 1 JWKS download per JWKS uri per 10 seconds.
+Both the `CognitoJwtVerifier` and the `JwtVerifier` enforce a rate limit of 1 JWKS download per JWKS uri per 10 seconds.
 This protects users of this library from inadvertently flooding the JWKS uri with requests, and prevents wasting time doing network calls.

 The rate limit works as follows (implemented by the `penaltyBox`, see below).
 When the verifier fetches the JWKS and fails to locate the JWT's kid in the JWKS, an error is thrown, and a timer of 10 seconds is started.
 Until that timer completes, the verifier will refuse to fetch the particular JWKS uri again.
 It will instead throw an error immediately on `verify` calls where that would require the JWKS to be downloaded.